Authentic Lessons for 21st Century Learning

 Give groups 5 minutes to review the posters they created on day 1 and to hang their posters around the room.
 If you have 8 groups, have groups 1-4 hang their posters in one location and groups 5-8 in a different location to prevent students from seeing the same method twice when rotating during the four rounds of the following activity.

-Within each group, assign each student a number.
 Show slide 13 and begin round 1.
-Direct all number 1s to stay at their posters, ready to present.
+Direct all student number 1s in each group to stay at their posters, ready to present.
 Direct everyone else to move (stray) to the next poster and take notes and ask questions.
 Remind them that they are preparing to be the next expert.
-Stress to students that there are two goals by them learning different methods: They need to decide for themselves (1) when would this method be most efficient to use for multiplying polynomial expressions and (2) which method is their favorite and why.
+Stress to students that there are two goals by their learning different methods: they need to decide for themselves (1) when would this method be most efficient to use for multiplying polynomial expressions and (2) which method is their favorite and why.

 Display slide 14 and start the 3-minute timer.